 - SUPERVISE YOUR BABY – To be completely safe, you should supervise your baby while he’s swaddled.
 That way, if the blankets come loose, or if he rolls over, you’re there to intervene.
 Many families of newborns tend to room share for closer monitoring.

 If you’re practicing safe swaddling techniques (using light cotton blankets, swaddling snugly but not tightly, etc.), you greatly reduce the risk that anything dangerous can happen to your baby while he’s swaddled.
-However, to be extra cautious, if you want to swaddle your baby for prolonged periods of time at night, you could invest in a movement monitor, like the Snuza™.
+However, to be extra cautious, if you want to swaddle your baby for prolonged periods of time at night, you could invest in a movement monitor.
 A movement monitor does just what the name says — it monitors your baby’s movements.
 If your baby is completely still for too long, an alarm sounds, letting you know about it.
 Movement monitors are designed to combat SIDS, and to alert parents (or daycare staffers) to situations in which a baby might not be breathing.

 For a demonstration on safe swaddling techniques, check out this video: